frankban/django-endless-pagination/doc/javascript.rst

 For each type of pagination it is possible to enable Ajax so that the requested page is loaded using an asynchronous request to the server.
-This is especially important for Twitter-style pagination and endless pagination on scroll, but also Digg-style pagination can take advantage of this technique.
+This is especially important for Twitter-style pagination and endless pagination on scroll, but Digg-style pagination can also take advantage of this technique.

 Activating Ajax support
 ~~~~~~~~~~~~~~~~~~~~~~~

 Ajax support is activated linking jQuery and the ``endless-pagination.js`` file
 included in this app.
-At this point it is possible to use the
+It is then possible to use the *$.endlessPaginate()*
-*$.endlessPaginate()* jQuery plugin to enable Ajax pagination, e.g.:
+jQuery plugin to enable Ajax pagination, e.g.:

 .. code-block:: html+django